Pre-employment checks: health checks

 You may be required to pay a fee for a medical report from a candidate's GP.
 The candidate must give you their written consent before you request a medical report.

 Alternatively, an employer may refer a prospective employee to occupational health.
-The employer must seek the employee’s consent before referral and the employer should pay for the referral.
+The employer must seek the candidate's consent before referral and the employer should pay for the referral.